 - Rare genetic conditions.
 Ridiculously high triglyceride levels ( >1000 mg/dL) or chronically high triglycerides that aren’t easily explained by dietary and lifestyle factors are associated with rare genetic variants.
-However, in most cases, high triglycerides can be treated with diet and lifestyle changes.
+However, in most cases, these high triglyceride levels can be addressed with diet and lifestyle changes.

 What Are Triglycerides?

 Triglycerides are the most potent source of fuel that you store in your body.
 They are so energy-dense that stored triglycerides can keep the body going for about a month.

 Where exactly are stored triglycerides found in your body?
 Well, you already know.
 You just call it “fat” instead of “stored triglycerides.”

 Yes, triglycerides are the things that are being stored in your fat cells.
 While we are fasting, restricting carbohydrates, or limiting calories, these triglycerides are liberated from our fat cells to provide us with energy.
 This process is what helps us lose fat and reduce our triglyceride levels.